Kardzhali: Demographics

 According to the 2011 census, Kardzhali has a population of 43,880, while the Kardzhali municipality (which in addition to the city also includes 117 villages) has a population of 67,846.During Ottoman rule before 1912 most of the population of the city were Muslims – Turks, Pomaks, and Muslim Roma.
-After the Second Balkan war and the First World War, Bulgarian Christian refugees from Eastern and Western Thrace settled in Kardzhali.
-Some Turks immediately moved to the remains of the Ottoman Empire in 1913 in response to the Bulgarians moving to their lands.
+After the Second Balkan War and the First World War, Bulgarian Christian refugees from Eastern and Western Thrace settled in Kardzhali.
+Some Turks immediately moved to the remains of the Ottoman Empire in 1913 in response to the Bulgarian takeover.
 Further emigration to Turkey continued between 1913 and 1989.
 This included two emigration waves in the 1930s and 1950s as a result of treaties between Bulgaria and Turkey and most notably in 1989 in response to the state sponsored Revival Process which saw the forced Bulgarisation of ethnic Turks.

 After 1990 the deteriorating economic conditions in Bulgaria (and especially the region) during the post-communist transition led to significant emigration by both Bulgarians and Turks, with the Bulgarians moving to other parts of the country or abroad and with the Turks moving mainly to Turkey.